‘Resigned’ but ‘hopeful’: Dane County’s most liberal voters react to Biden nomination

 Stubbs met Harris in person when she was running for office and Harris listened, gave Stubbs her card and offered to help however she could.

-"I actually cried when I heard Senator Harris accept the nomination," Stubbs said.
-"I don’t feel she’s going to get in the Capitol and forget about us."
+“I actually cried when I heard Sen. Harris accept the nomination,” Stubbs said.
+“I don’t feel she’s going to get in the Capitol and forget about us.”

 Stubbs said she hopes Democrats, both liberal and more moderate, will unify behind Biden and Harris.

-In Dane County, Burden said Sen. Tammy Baldwin could be a "secret weapon" for persuading liberal voters to get more excited about Biden.
+In Dane County, Burden said U.S. Sen. Tammy Baldwin, D-Madison, could be a “secret weapon” for persuading liberal voters to get more excited about Biden.

 “She’s got real progressive credentials, and she’s well known to Dane County voters because she came up through politics through the Dane County Board and serving in the state Legislature,” he said.
 “She’s a very familiar and trusted public figure, and she is enthusiastically backing Biden.”